Mental health triage

-Mental health triage is a clinical function conducted at the point of entry to health services that aims to assess and classify the urgency of mental health related problems.
-Mental health triage services may be located in the Emergency Department, Community Mental Health Services, Emergency Psychiatric Center, Call Centre, or co-located with other specialist mental health services such as the Crisis Assessment and Treatment Team.
-Emergency Services, such as police and ambulance, may also have a co-located mental health triage service.
+Mental health triage is a clinical function conducted at the point of entry to health services that aims to assess and classify the urgency and priority of action of mental health related problems.
+Mental health triage services may be located in the Emergency Department, community or outpatient facilities, on a telephone support line, or in a facility with other specialist mental health services.